 Brewers Bay (Quieter Option + Good Snorkeling)

-Brewers Bay is a peaceful alternative to Cane Garden Bay, known for clear water and less crowding.
-The beach has fewer facilities, but the natural beauty makes it worth the trip.
+Brewers Bay is a peaceful alternative to Cane Garden Bay, known for clear water and fewer crowds.
+The beach has limited facilities, but the natural scenery makes it well worth the trip.
 Moreover, it’s one of the best snorkeling spots near the port.

 Snorkeling: ✔️ Good (reef areas along the rocks)

 How to Get There: Taxi ride of about 20 minutes.
-Expect a quieter, more local vibe.
+Expect a quieter, more local atmosphere.

 Smuggler’s Cove (Most Beautiful)

-Smuggler’s Cove is often considered Tortola’s prettiest beach, with calm turquoise water and soft white sand.
+Smuggler’s Cove is often considered one of the island’s prettiest beaches, with calm turquoise water and soft white sand.
 It’s less developed, which adds to its charm, though amenities are limited.
 However, the peaceful setting and color of the water make it unforgettable.

 Snorkeling: ✔️ Good (reef near the right side)